pabloc08/WhisPaper/README.md

 ## Roadmap

-- Faster Whisper support.
-- Live transcription preview.
+- New engine implementations planned for the future (the app is already built to support them).
-- Real-time transcription progress.
+- ~~Live transcription preview with real-time progress.~~ Done!

 ## License